nesanders/MAenvironmentaldata/README.md

 bundle install
 ```

-Alternatively, use the premade `yml` file to instantiate teh conda environemnt like,
+Alternatively, use the premade `yml` file to instantiate the conda environemnt like,

 ```
 conda env create -f amend_jekyll_env.yml